 The following Management's Discussion and Analysis ("MD&A") focuses on significant factors that affected Candente Gold Corp. ("Candente Gold") and its subsidiaries (collectively, the "Company") during the relevant reporting period and to the date of the report.
-This MD&A contains a review and analysis of financial results for the twelve months ended March 31, 2017 and identifies business risks that the Company faces and comments on financial resources required for development of the business.
+This MD&A contains a review and analysis of financial results for the year ended March 31, 2018, and identifies business risks that the Company faces and comments on financial resources required for development of the business.

-This MD&A supplements, but does not form part of the consolidated financial statements of the Company and notes thereto for the twelve months ended March 31, 2017, and consequently should be read in conjunction with the afore-mentioned consolidated financial statements which are presented in accordance with International Financial Reporting Standards ("IFRS").
-Information in this MD&A is current as of July 26, 2017.
+This MD&A supplements but does not form part of the consolidated financial statements of the Company and notes thereto for the year ended March 31, 2018, and consequently should be read in conjunction with the afore-mentioned consolidated financial statements which are presented in accordance with International Financial Reporting Standards ("IFRS").
+Information in this MD&A is current as of July 30th, 2018.